nkashaev/Replication_SRPwME/README.md

 `Data_manipulation`
 ==========

 This folder contains the raw data transformation files.
+Since the raw data files are `mat` files, one needs to install `R.matlab`.

 -   `1app_prepara_data_couple.R`  -- this code generates `cvecouple.csv`, `pcouple.csv`, and `rvcouple.csv`.